1. Get rewarded for your patience

 You can usually find a good deal on Amazon — but is it the best deal around?

-Install a price-tracking browser extension or app to automatically compare prices with other online retailers to make sure you’re not paying more than you need to.
+Install a price-tracking browser extension to automatically compare prices with other online retailers to make sure you’re not paying more than you need to.

 Capital One Shopping is a good option; it also searches for any available promo codes when you check out and lets you earn loyalty credits, which you can redeem for gift cards at stores like Macy’s and on eBay.